-(NM)Awu!
+(NM) Awu!
 We don't know...

-... during the reign of which of the Ngwane kings circumcision came to an end [p103] because we know that here at our place^c circumcision was practiced in earlier days.
+... during the reign of which of the Ngwane kings circumcision came to an end [p103] because we know that here at our place circumcision was practiced in earlier days.
 Also amongst the Swazi people.
-We were practising circumsion, but I do not know during which kings' ≤reign> - here and at kaNgwane - it ended.
+We were practising circumsion, but I do not know during which kings <a href=